• Skip to primary navigation

 Unlike some of the more popular Florida beaches, Mexico Beach remains fairly unknown to the rowdy, party-loving beach crowd.
 The locals would like to keep it that way.
 This quiet spot on the Gulf of Mexico is sometimes referred to as “Mayberry on the Water”.

-Although a devastating hurricane swept through in 2018, the beaches themselves have recovered, and they are perfect for shelling, snorkeling and other outdoor activities.
+Although a devastating hurricane swept through in 2018, the beaches have recovered and they are perfect for shelling, snorkeling and other outdoor activities.

 Read More: Fun things to do in Panama City Beach Florida, just 30 miles away from Mexico Beach.